syncfusion-content/ej2-grid-docs/ej2-javascript/grid/grouping/caption-template.md

 {% previewsample "page.domainurl/code-snippet/grid/customText-captiontemplate-cs1" %}
 {% endif %}

+## Customize group caption text using locale

+The Syncfusion ##Platform_Name## Grid allows you to customize the group caption text based on the locale.
+This feature enables you to display localized text or translated content in the group captions according to different language or region settings.

+To achieve this, you can utilize the `L10n` and `setCulture` methods from the `@syncfusion/ej2-base` package.
+The `L10n.load()` method is used to load the localized strings, where the grid object contains the specific translations for the group caption text and the `setCulture` method sets the active locale to **ar** culture to the Grid component.

+The following example demonstrates, how to customize group caption text based on **"ar"** locale.

+{% if page.publishingplatform == "typescript" %}

+ {% tabs %}
+{% highlight ts tabtitle="index.ts" %}
+{% include code-snippet/grid/captiontemplate-cs2/index.ts %}
+{% endhighlight %}
+{% highlight html tabtitle="index.html" %}
+{% include code-snippet/grid/captiontemplate-cs2/js/index.html %}
+{% endhighlight %}
+{% endtabs %}

+{% previewsample "page.domainurl/code-snippet/grid/captiontemplate-cs2" %}

+{% elsif page.publishingplatform == "javascript" %}

+{% tabs %}
+{% highlight js tabtitle="index.js" %}
+{% include code-snippet/grid/captiontemplate-cs2/index.js %}
+{% endhighlight %}
+{% highlight html tabtitle="index.html" %}
+{% include code-snippet/grid/captiontemplate-cs2/index.html %}
+{% endhighlight %}
+{% endtabs %}

+{% previewsample "page.domainurl/code-snippet/grid/captiontemplate-cs2" %}
+{% endif %}

 ## Render custom component in group caption

 The Syncfusion ##Platform_Name## Grid offers the flexibility to render a custom component in the group caption, providing advanced or interactive functionality within the group caption row.
 This feature allows you to display custom UI elements, like buttons, icons, or dropdowns, and handle user interactions directly within the group caption.